 About The Sydney Whale Watching Cruise:

 The southern hemisphere humpback migration is a spectacle that everyone should have the pleasure of witnessing at least once in their lifetime.
 Why not book your own experience in time for the May to November season?

 The Oz Whale Watching BBQ Buffet Cruise is the most comprehensive and exciting adventure of its kind in Sydney.
-After arriving at King Street Wharf you'll meet your skipper/guide and board a 21m catamaran for either lunch or breakfast on the placid waters of Sydney Harbour.
+After arriving at Circular Quay you'll meet your skipper/guide and board a 21m catamaran for either lunch or breakfast on the placid waters of Sydney Harbour.

 Afterwards, the crew will then take you on a journey to find the migrating pods of majestic humpbacks.
 While sailing out to the Sydney Heads expect unfettered views of the harbour area's most iconic landmarks.